What is a Benefit-in-Kind (BiK)?

 When deductions are expected to happen

-The figures shown in your account are estimates.
-Your actual tax may vary depending on your salary, your tax code, and any changes in your circumstances during the tax year.
-Your employer's payroll team will calculate the final amount, so if you have questions about your specific deductions, they're the best people to ask.
+Please note these figures are estimates.
+Your actual tax may vary depending on your salary, your tax code, or changes in your personal circumstances.
+Your employer’s payroll team will calculate the final amount.

-What if the full tax can't be taken from my salary?
+What if the full tax can’t be collected?

 Why is this changing?